-When Miss Pilkington retired in the late 1950's, Ivor Burton, curator of the Buxton Museum on Terrace Road, took over the readings and maintained the records – I have heard from Jeremy Parker, a weather enthusiast, who now lives in Invergordon “In the 60s I lived in Buxton and used to go to the Museum on Terrace Road daily during school holidays and was given access to the weather records, by the curator, Ivor Burton, father of a school friend, and I copied monthly data going back to the mid 1800s.”
+After Miss Pilkington retired, Ivor Burton, curator of the Buxton Museum on Terrace Road, took over the readings and maintained the records – I have heard from Jeremy Parker, a weather enthusiast, who now lives in Invergordon “In the 60s I lived in Buxton and used to go to the Museum on Terrace Road daily during school holidays and was given access to the weather records, by the curator, Ivor Burton, father of a school friend, and I copied monthly data going back to the mid 1800s.”

 Around 1990, High Peak Borough Council took over the readings.
 At first, the readings were recorded by John Fletcher, the Market Inspector.
 Around 1995, a member of the Environmental Health Team took over - he became well known as “Borough Meteorologist” – His name was Stephen Green – he took daily readings, and maintained the records, as well as transposing many long term records into "e-form".
 Stephen tells me "as well as the morning readings, we also used to be part of the "Health Resort Scheme".
 This meant taking a second set of readings at 17.00 pm, and phoning them through to the Met Office.
 This was when Buxton readings (amongst others) appeared in the National newspapers.
 Stephen maintained his role for more than 20 years, until he retired in 2015.

 After Mr Green retired in 2015, the Environmental Health Team continued to maintain the readings, but pressure on local government resources, meant that this daily duty was causing difficulties for the Council team.

 Because of these manning difficulties, in May 2015, the Meteorological Office, Area Manager, Gill Allbones, advertised for volunteers to take over the readings, and maintenance of records.

 would have been a great loss to stop the recordings – these long unbroken

 records, are a valuable resource for researchers – and the long history, is a